splunk/splunk-connect-for-snmp/docs/source/gettingstarted.rst

 4. Verify the token using `curl <https://docs.splunk.com/Documentation/Splunk/8.1.3/Data/FormateventsforHTTPEventCollector>`_ Note: The endpoint must use a publicly trusted certificate authority.
 5. The SHARED IP address to be used for SNMP Traps.
 Note Simple and POC deployments will use the same IP as the host server if HA deployment will be used the IP must be in addition to the managment inteface of each cluster memember.
 6. Obtain the ip address of an internal DNS server able to resolve the Splunk Endpoint
-7. The "snap" command for your operating system

 Requirements (Splunk Infrastructure Monitoring)